-He has been a member of the BC Federation of Labour’s Executive Council for seven years, and a Vice-President of the Canadian Labour Congress for five years.
+He has been a member of the BC Federation of Labour’s Executive Council for eight years.

 He has played an active role as a labour volunteer on the United Way of the Lower Mainland’s Campaign Labour Committee and a member of the Campaign Cabinet.
-He is one of the five labour representatives on the Board, and is currently in his third year as chair of the Labour Committee.
+He is one of the five labour representatives on the Board, and is currently in his fourth year as co-chair of the Labour Committee.

 Dr. Davison holds degrees from Carleton University (a Bachelor of Arts with Honours and Master of Arts in Canadian History) and the University of Alberta (a Ph.D. in Canadian History).
 He specialized in pre-Confederation political and economic history.
 More recently, he has done considerable work on BC history and labour history.